Older State Super schemes

 For further information, please refer to SASS Fact Sheet 12: SASS Pension: Your Questions Answered fact sheet or contact us.

-Former members of NRF, TRF or LGPF
+Former members of NRF or LGPF

 • Members of these funds (as listed in the table below) retain an option to take all or part of their SASS employer financed benefit (EFB), and additional benefit where applicable, as a pension on retirement.